Skip to main content

 Fried Plantains (Mizuzu)

-Ripe plantains sliced and fried until golden and caramelized, often dusted with sugar or drizzled with honey.
-Simple, sweet, and satisfying dessert or snack enjoyed throughout Rwanda.
+Ripe plantains sliced and fried until golden and caramelized, then dusted with sugar or drizzled with honey.
+A simple, sweet snack or dessert eaten all over Rwanda.

 vegetarianvegangluten-free